naiyerasif/site/content/post/2025/2025-05-31--how-to-mock-a-module-import-in-python.md

 sys.modules.pop('clients', None)
 ```

-[As is tradition](https://news.ycombinator.com/item?id=11032296), you can build a more generalized utility function.
+You can build a more generalized utility function.

 ```python title="mockutils.py"
 import sys